hcv1027/CarND-PID-Control-Project/README.md

 ## Descriptions

-In project, I will use PID controller to control the vehicle's steer to let it drive in the center of the lane.
+In this project, I implement a PID controller to control the vehicle's steer to let it drive in the center of the lane.

 ### P: Proportional factor

 The output of the proportional factor is the product of gain `Kp` and measured error `cte` (cross track error).
 The higher the proportional gain `Kp` or the error `cte`, the output of proportional factor is higher, too.
 Setting `Kp` too high will cause the vehicle repeatedly overshoot (oscillation), but setting it too low will let vehicle drive out of the big curve.
-[This video](./video/p.mkv) is the result of setting `Kp` too high.
+[This video](https://youtu.be/PAan8YH93cE) is the result of only using the proportional factor, setting `Kp` as `0.171`.
+You can see that the vehicle repeatly overshoot and finally drive out of the track.

-### D: Derivate factor
+### D: Derivative factor

+The derivative factor is used to overcome the overshoot problem.
+It considers the rate of change of `cte` with respect to time, output the product of gain `Kd` and the rate of change of `cte`.
+[This video]( https://youtu.be/wfIoij7OXaw) show the result of pd-controller with the `Kp = 0.171` and `Kd = 1.0305`.
+You can see that the vehicle can successfully drive a lap around the track now, and the oscillation has reduced a lot.

 ### I: Integral factor

+The real world is not perfect, it always exists the system bias, so we need one more factor to handle it, the integral factor.
+It integrates the error over a period of time, and output the product of gain `Ki` and the total error.
+If the current total error is low, it outputs a low value, too.
+Otherwise it will have obvious effect to let vehicle drive back to center of the track quickly.
+[This video]( https://youtu.be/bR08o61I8nc) shows the result of fully PID-controller with the `Kp = 0.171`, `Kd = 1.0305` and `Ki = 0.000015`.
+Comparing with the pd-controller, you can notice that the vehicle drives more smoothly at certain big turns.

 ### Tuning hyperparameter: Twiddle

+I also implement the twiddle algorithm to auto fine tune the hyperparameters, but sadly speaking, I don't think the result is better than the one tuned by myself.
+So the final hyperparameters are the one tuned by myself.
+I think there are two problems:<p>
+1. The scale of three gains are too different, the proper range of `Kp` term is about 0.1~0.2.
+The range of `Kd` is about 1.0~3.0.
+And the range of `Ki` is about 0.00001~0.00002.
+So if I set the twiddle torrance to 0.001, the twiddle will have little chance to fine the best`Ki` gain.
+But if I set the torrance to a very small value, it will take a very long time to get the final result.
+2. The initial guess of hyperparamters has a big influence on the final result.
+If the initial guess is bad, then twiddle will have no chance to reach the final good one.

+### Throttle

+I create another pid-controller to control the throttle.
+In the turning process, I found that the highest steady speed is around 38~39 mph.
+So I use a pid-controller to control the vehicle's throttle to reach the target speed 38.5 mph.
+But I didn't pay too much time on this pid-controller's hyperparameters.
+Just let it can drive  smoothly.

 ## Dependencies